cran/airGRteaching/README.md

 - display of internal variables evolution;
 - time period selection.

-A demonstrator of the graphical interface is available for free online on the [Sunshine](https://sunshine.inrae.fr/) platform.
+A demonstrator of the graphical user interface is available for free online on the [Sunshine](https://sunshine.inrae.fr/) platform.

 ## Models

-The six hydrological models and the snow melt and accumulation model already available in airGR are available in airGRteaching.
+The six hydrological models and the snow melt and accumulation model already available in airGR are available in 'airGRteaching'.
-These models can be called within airGRteaching using the following model names (&#42;: available in the Shiny interface):
+These models can be called in 'airGRteaching' using the following model names (&#42;: available in the Shiny interface):

 - `GR4H`: four-parameter hourly lumped hydrological model (Mathevet, 2005)
 - `GR5H`: five-parameter hourly lumped hydrological model (Ficchi, 2017; Ficchi *et al.*, 2019)